-- 3. The terms used in this Decision shall denote the following: - 3.1.
-"Risk" shall mean the risk of certain activity or event to have direct adverse influence on the bank's solvency, liquidity and/or profitability, or to impede the fulfillment of the bank's development plan and business policy. - 3.2.
-"Material risks" shall denote those risks having significant influence on the bank's operations, i.e. that considerably influence the bank's solvency, liquidity and/or profitability, or considerably impede the fulfillment of the bank's development plan and business policy. - 3.3.
-"Credit risk" shall denote the risk of loss to the bank due to the inability of its client to repay his/her liabilities in the agreed amount and/or as set by the contractual terms. - 3.4.
+3. The terms used in this Decision shall denote the following:

+3.1.
+"Risk" shall mean the risk of certain activity or event to have direct adverse influence on the bank's solvency, liquidity and/or profitability, or to impede the fulfillment of the bank's development plan and business policy.

+3.2.
+"Material risks" shall denote those risks having significant influence on the bank's operations, i.e. that considerably influence the bank's solvency, liquidity and/or profitability, or considerably impede the fulfillment of the bank's development plan and business policy.

+3.3.
+"Credit risk" shall denote the risk of loss to the bank due to the inability of its client to repay his/her liabilities in the agreed amount and/or as set by the contractual terms.

+1 This is a revised text of the Decision on the methodology for risk management (Official Gazette of the Republic of North Macedonia No. 113/19), the Decision on amending the Decision on the methodology for risk management (Official Gazette of the Republic of North Macedonia No. 69/20) and Decision on amending the Decision on the methodology for risk management (Official Gazette of the Republic of North Macedonia No. 314/20)

+3.4.
 "Liquidity risk" shall denote the risk of loss due to bank's inability to provide enough funds for settlement of its liabilities at their maturity, or it can provide the necessary funds at very higher costs.

-- 3.5.
-"Currency risk" shall be the risk of loss due to change in cross-currency exchange rates and / or change of value of Denar against the value of other foreign currencies. - 3.6.
-"Market risk" shall be a risk of loss arising from the change in the price of financial instruments and commodities intended for trading. - 3.7.
-"Operational risk" shall denote the risk of loss as a result of: - inadequate or failed internal processes, - inadequate personnel and inadequate or failed systems of the bank, - external events.
+3.5.
+"Currency risk" shall be the risk of loss due to change in cross-currency exchange rates and / or change of value of Denar against the value of other foreign currencies.

+3.6.
+"Market risk" shall be a risk of loss arising from the change in the price of financial instruments and commodities intended for trading.

+3.7.
+"Operational risk" shall denote the risk of loss as a result of:

+- inadequate or failed internal processes,

+- inadequate personnel and inadequate or failed systems of the bank,

+- external events.